harvestingmoon/myminiprojects/NewsBot/README.txt

 5. git commit -am "name of the change"
 6. git push heroku master

+IMPORTANT:
+You need to create your own telegram bot and manually insert the api key given by Botfather into the newsbot.py You also need to copy  the link given by heroku cli and insert it inside the newsbot.py, else it will not work

 At the end, you should be able to load the heroku server up.